Enabling Exchange Scheduling in personal VMRs

 Prerequisites

-• You must be using either AD FS or Azure Single Sign-On (SSO) for Outlook end users.
+- You must be using either AD FS or Azure Single Sign-On (SSO) for Outlook end users.

-• You must ensure that for every user who will be scheduling meetings in their personal VMRs, your deployment includes at least one VMR that has an Owner's email address configured with the user's Single Sign-on (SSO) email address.
-If there is more that one VMR configured with the user's email address, the user will be presented with all the VMRs, and can choose which VMR to use for each particular meeting.
+- You must ensure that for every user who will be scheduling meetings in their personal VMRs, your deployment includes at least one VMR that has an Owner's email address configured with the user's Single Sign-on (SSO) email address.
+If there is more that one VMR configured with the user's email address, the user is presented with all the VMRs, and can choose which VMR to use for each particular meeting.
 Each one of these VMRs must also have at least one alias configured.

 Process flow - personal VMRs

-The diagram below outlines the process that is initiated when users activate the Pexip VMR Scheduling for Exchange add-in from their Outlook client and the Personal VMR option is used (either because this is the only option available to users, or because they have elected to use this option instead of a single-use VMR when both are available).
+The diagram below outlines the process that is initiated when users activate the Pexip VMR Scheduling for Exchange add-in from their Outlook client and the option is used (either because this is the only option available to users, or because they have elected to use this option instead of a single-use VMR when both are available).
 This process is described in more detail in the paragraphs that follow.

 User activates add-in